Kyriakos Pierrakakis

-Kyriakos Pierrakakis (Κυριάκος Πιερρακάκης; born 1983) is a Greek computer and political scientist who currently serves as Minister for the National Economy and Finance in the Second Cabinet of Kyriakos Mitsotakis.

-He previously served as Minister for Digital Governance in the first Mitsotakis cabinet (2019–2023), and as Minister for Education, Religious Affairs and Sports in the second Mitsotakis cabinet from June 2023 to March 2025.
+Kyriakos Pierrakakis (Κυριάκος Πιερρακάκης; born 1983) is a Greek computer scientist and political economist who currently serves as Minister for the National Economy and Finance in the second cabinet of Kyriakos Mitsotakis.
+He has also served as president of the Eurogroup since 12 December 2025, having been elected for a two-and-a-half-year term by his eurozone counterparts.
+Pierrakakis previously served as Minister for Digital Governance in the first Mitsotakis cabinet (2019–2023), and as Minister for Education, Religious Affairs and Sports in the second Mitsotakis cabinet from June 2023 to March 2025.
 He is a Member of the Hellenic Parliament for Athens since 2023.

-The peak achievement of his political career is considered to be the significant progress that, according to numerous sources, Greece has recorded in the field of digital transformation.

 Early life and education

-Born in 1983 in Athens, he grew up in Kato Patisia.
+Born in 1983 in Athens, Pierrakakis grew up in Kato Patisia.
 He is the son of physician Stefanos Pierrakakis and lawyer Panagiota Stratakou, with ancestry from Areopoli and Krokees, Laconia.
 He is married and has three children.
 He graduated in 2001 from the Lycée Léonin in Patisia and studied computer science at the Athens University of Economics and Business until 2005.
 He is also a graduate of Harvard University's Kennedy School of Government (Master in Public Policy, 2007) and the Massachusetts Institute of Technology (Master in Technology Policy, 2009).
 In 2014, he married civil engineer Dimitra Moustakatou, with whom he had three children: Stefanos and twins Panagiota and Aikaterini.

-Pierrakakis speaks Greek, English, and French.
+He speaks Greek, English, and French.

 Political career

+From PASOK to New Democracy

-After returning to Greece, he served as president of the Youth Institute, where he was actively involved in youth entrepreneurship issues.
+After returning to Greece, Pierrakakis served as president of the Youth Institute, where he was actively involved in youth entrepreneurship issues.
 He also served as an advisor to then-Minister Anna Diamantopoulou at the Ministry of Development.
 From 2015 to 2019, he served as research director of the independent, non-profit research organization "diaNEOsis", an independent non-profit non-partisan think tank.
-Pierrakakis produced an array of research papers with a strong focus on economic growth and understanding the prevailing perceptions and beliefs among Greeks.
+Pierrakakis produced research papers with a focus on economic growth and understanding the perceptions and beliefs among Greeks.